hnryjmes/bookmark_manager/README.md

 ### To run the Bookmark Manager app:

 ```
-rackup -p 3000
+rackup
 ```

-To view bookmarks, navigate to `localhost:3000/bookmarks`.
+To view bookmarks, navigate to `localhost:9292/bookmarks`.

 ### To run tests: